zcq100/tesla-apiscraper/README.md

 ## Credits

-- Lephisto for the original api-scraper and Lunars for the energy saving version.
+- Lephisto for the original api-scraper (https://github.com/lephisto/tesla-apiscraper) and Lunars (https://github.com/lunars/tesla-apiscraper) for the modified version which let the car go in sleep mode.
 - Tesla API Interface forked from Greg Glockner https://github.com/gglockner/teslajson (removed pulling Tesla API Credentials from a pastebin whish seemed fishy..)
 - Things stolen from basic Script from cko from the german tff-forum.de